 Some fire precautions involve muscle more than money, while others, such as replacing a rustic roof shingled with wood shake, will cost some bucks.

-"If you're going to invest money and you have a flammable roof, that would be the place to do it," says Michele Steinberg, a division manager with the National Fire Protection Association.
+"If you're going to invest money and you have a flammable roof, that would be the place to do it," says Michele Steinberg, a division manager with the National Fire Protection Association, or NFPA.

 Keep in mind that fire needs fuel, heat and oxygen to survive, she says.
 You can't do anything about the wind fanning the flames.
 But here are ways you can limit the fuel supply and otherwise protect your home.

 RATE SEARCH: Give yourself peace of mind today by building an emergency fund.
-Get some interest on your savings by shopping money market accounts.
+Start today by shopping money market accounts.

 1. Create a 'defensible space'